AgileVentures/MetPlus_resumeCruncher/README.md

 Host: localhost
 ```

-The answer will get you a token in the following request you need to include the token like:
+The response will include a token.
+In subsequent requests you will need to include the token as follows:

 ```
 GET /api/v1/curriculum/asdasdasd HTTP/1.1